eosnetworkfoundation/docs/docs/20_smart-contracts/30_tutorials/55_tic-tac-toe-game-smart-contract-single-node.md

 Warning, action <move> does not have a ricardian contract
 ```

 For this tutorial we ignore these warnings.
-Click on the following link for a tutorial showing how to add the optional ricardian contracts [Prepare the Ricardian Contract](20_data-persistence.md#step-10-prepare-the-ricardian-contract-optional "Getting Started - Data Peristence")

 The tictactoe directory now contains two new files, `tictactoe.wasm` and `tictactoe.abi`.